awt2542/Find-for-Framer/README.md

     for layer in $find()
         print layer

-### Create custom naming schemes to dictate behaviors
+### Create custom naming schemes to define default behaviors
-    for l in $find '_hide' then l.visible = false
+    for layer in $find '_hide'
-Find all layers containing the string '_hide'
+    	layer.visible = false

-### Specify your targeting using descendant selectors (>)
+### Specify using descendant selectors (>)

+Find all layers below 'card1' that contains the string 'image':

     $find 'card1 > image'

-Find all layers below 'card1' that contains the string 'image'.
+Find all layers below 'card':

     $find 'card >'
-Find all layers below layers matching 'card'.